 Especially for women 60+, no agendas, just fun and getting to know one another.
 The group meets at UUCM and other fun spots around the area at Noon on the second Friday of the month.
 Please contact Sue McKnight.

 Especially for men 60+, this group meets at 8:00 a.m. on the first Tuesday of the month, generally at the Original Pancake House on Hwy 101 and County Road 6 in Plymouth.
 Please contact Jerry Johnson for more information.

 Hospitality Teams are group of 10-15 people who provide support for each Sunday service.
 Duties include ushering, greeting, and coffee hour duties.
 If you are interested in joining one of these teams please contact the following people who will provide training or instructions on how to join the team.

 Two ushers are required for each Sunday Worship service.
 Please contact Barb Corbusier, if you are interested in becoming an usher or you can sign up here anytime to put your name on the schedule.
 A brief list of Ushers' duties includes opening up the church and making sure everything is ready for the service, greeting people and handing out the bulletin, ringing the bell, taking the attendance count and taking the collection.

 A brief overview of Greeters' duties includes welcoming guests to UUCM and making their visit a comfortable experience.
 Please contact Gary Charles, Membership Ministry Facilitator if you wish to join the team.
 To sign up for the greeter schedule you can sign up here.

-The coffee hour host makes coffee and sets up the North Room for social time after each Sunday service.
-If you would like to be part of the Coffee Hosts schedule (training will be provided) please contact MaryAnn Wiborg.
+The coffee hour host makes coffee, tea, other beverages and sometimes treats for the social time after each Sunday service.
+If you would like to be part of the Coffee Hour Hosts schedule (training will be provided) please contact MaryAnn Wiborg.